CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 * Every pod is associated with a certain network object.
 If not specified it will be associated to a default network object, which is created when a space is initialized.
 * A pod can only communicate with pods within the same network.
-* Every network has its own DNS server.
-The DNS server pod is automatically created when a new network object is created.
+* Every network has its own DNS service.
+An associated DNS service is automatically created when a new network object is created. (**tbd: decide when to deploy the actual DNS server pods**)

 ### Network Object

 A network object contains its type, and type-specific configurations.
+It's a not namespace-scoped object, so that one network object can be shared by applications in multiple namespaces in a same space.

+The "type" field is the only mandatory field in a network object.
 For now there are two types defined: flat and vpc.

 A command-line parameter named "default-network-template-path" of tenant controller will decide which default network will be created for a new space.